Glendora (television producer): Cable TV public access

-In 1972, after being away from television for a decade, Glendora entered cable TV public access with "A Chat with Glendora."
+In 1971, after being away from television for a decade, Folsom entered cable TV public access with A Chat with Glendora.
 This aired on Lackawanna Cable TV in Buffalo.
 This was followed by Maine Cable Television, Bangor.
-Then came Valley Cablevison Ansonia, Seymour, Derby, CT and Shelton.
+Then came Valley Cablevison, covering the Connecticut valley region.
 The last one was Colonial Cablevison near Glens Falls, NY.

 These cable companies hired Glendora as their public access TV packager.
 She owned the video equipment, did the videotaping and then returned to the "head-end," ran a coaxial cable from her video equipment to the public access TV module, and cable-cast on to the cable TV viewer.

-The show focused on ordinary people from the local community.

-Glendora remained on cable and public access television throughout the 1980s and 1990s.
+Folsom remained on cable and public access television throughout the 1980s and 1990s.
 In 1987, she appeared as a guest on Late Night with David Letterman.
 By the 1990s, she was living in White Plains NY, according to the New York Times, which noted that she was the host of a weekly talk show on local public access there ("L.I.
 Cable" 44).

 In 1994, she sued and won when a Long Island NY cable system removed her program in a way she felt violated Federal, State and municipal law that no cable operator can exercise editorial control over Public Access TV.
 The court ruled "plaintiff has a statutory right to be on TV and must be returned to TV" ("L.I.
 Cable" 44).

-Glendora lived in Kinderhook, NY from 2004 until 2012 and continued her work with her program.
-She currently lives in Nassau, NY, where she continues to produce episodes of "A Chat With Glendora".

-On October 13, 2018 Glendora was inducted into the Hall of Fame American International College Springfield Massachusetts.
+On October 13, 2018, Folsom was inducted into the Hall of Fame American International College Springfield Massachusetts.